cpaelzer/cpaelzer.github.io/content/blogs/007-vfio-slow-startup.md

 This got further improved, stabilized and in [Libvirt 8.2](https://libvirt.org/news.html#v8-2-0-2022-04-01) got exposure to higher management levels.
 There as well several fixups landed in later releases.
 Look for the details on [memory backing configuration](https://libvirt.org/formatdomain.html#memory-backing) to try it.
+This isn't fixing all of this, but at the same time the developers of the other components, like the kernel, haven't been idling either (but there it is harder for me to point to a single change).
-IMHO all that today (April 2024) improves the situation a lot and one can indeed use those features to see it starting much faster in a recent Ubuntu 24.04 Noble than what I found back in 2019 when analyzing this the first time.
+IMHO all that combined today (April 2024) improves the situation a lot and one can use those features to see it starting much faster in a recent Ubuntu 24.04 Noble than what I found back in 2019 when analyzing this the first time.
 Proper numa config was always important for guests of this size and also is important for this initialization.